nickstella/model-fusion-curvature-analysis/README.md

 Additionally, we provide the code that we used to train the parent models.
 The script to train all models can be found in `./Experiments/run_all_training_scripts.py`.

+Descriptions and visualizations of training runs can be found [here](https://wandb.ai/model-fusion/Model%20Fusion).

 ## Repository structure

 ./Experiments/ contains Python scripts for training parent models and applying LMC and PyHessian functions.